kraktos/OIE-Integration/README.md

 4. Browse to the folder in your machine where the project is freshly cloned in Step 1.
 /home/user/Workspaces/Projects/OIE-Integration in this case, and import the project to Eclipse workspace

-5. open command prompt and cd to /home/user/Workspaces/Projects/OIE-Integration and run the command
+5. open command prompt and change to working directory, e.g. /home/user/Workspaces/Projects/OIE-Integration and run the command

 mvn clean compile assembly:single install